Learn Landshape — Pick. Blend

 3. To adjust result, type values.

-You may Blend outwards, inwards, or both directions.
+You may Blend outwards, inwards, or in both directions.

 • To Blend outwards, use arrow right.